IConE: Batch Independent Collapse Prevention for Self-Supervised Representation Learning: Experiments

 \subsection{Robustness to Class Imbalance}

 Class imbalance poses a critical challenge for batch-dependent methods: minority classes are frequently absent from individual small batches, depriving the model of the continuous regularization signal needed to learn distinct, discriminative features for them.

-\textbf{Setup.} We construct class-imbalanced variants of the 2D and 3D datasets by designating half of the classes as minority classes and subsampling them by a factor $k$ (the imbalance ratio).
-We evaluate robustness with increasing imbalance ratios $k \in \{2, 5, 8, 10, 15, 20, 25\}$, using $B=64$ to alleviate the collapse phenomenon.
+To test this regime, we construct class-imbalanced variants of the 2D and 3D datasets by designating half of the classes as minority classes and subsampling them by a factor $k$ (the imbalance ratio).
+We evaluate robustness with increasing imbalance ratios $k$, using $B=64$ to alleviate the collapse phenomenon.

-\textbf{Results.} \cref{fig:imbalance}A demonstrates that IConE maintains the highest balanced accuracy across all imbalance ratios.
-This advantage is particularly pronounced for minority classes (\cref{fig:imbalance}B), where IConE consistently dominates baselines.
+\textbf{Results.} \cref{fig:imbalance}A demonstrates that IConE maintains the highest performance across all imbalance ratios.
+This advantage is particularly pronounced for minority classes (\cref{fig:imbalance}B), where IConE dominates baselines.
 This robustness stems from the persistent embedding table acting as an implicit memory: even when minority classes are absent from a batch, their corresponding anchors remain active in the diversity loss, preventing the model from forgetting underrepresented concepts.